brentharts/inkscape/INSTALL.md

-Make sure you got the submodules code when fetching the code (either by using `--recurse-submodules` on the git clone command, as recommended on the [Getting started] (https://inkscape.org/develop/getting-started/#fetching-the-source-code) page, or by running `git submodule init && git submodule update` if you "forgot")
+Make sure you got the submodules code when fetching the code (either by using `--recurse-submodules` on the git clone command, as recommended on the [Getting started] (https://inkscape.org/develop/getting-started/#fetching-the-source-code) page, or by running `git submodule init && git submodule update`)

 Please see [the wiki page on compiling Inkscape](http://wiki.inkscape.org/wiki/index.php/CompilingInkscape) for the most current dependencies, including links to the source tarballs.